-Whether you should cover a parrot’s cage with a blanket at night depends on how well it sleeps and whether anything in its environment prevents it from getting adequate rest.
+Whether you cover a parrot’s cage with a blanket at night depends on how well it sleeps and whether anything in its environment prevents it from resting.

-Whether the parrot prefers to be covered at night depends on its personality and past treatment.
+Whether a parrot prefers to be covered at night depends on its personality and past treatment.

-Some parrots like to be aware of their surroundings and become stressed if they feel trapped by a cover.
-If a bird was mistreated by a previous owner or had a bad experience, it could exacerbate the problem.
+Some parrots like to be aware of their surroundings and become stressed when covered.
+If a bird was mistreated by a previous owner or had a negative experience, it may exacerbate the problem.

-However, other birds need help to sleep and rest better with a full or partial cage cover.
-A blanket or sheet can lead to longer, better sleep quality if a bird’s health is compromised by sleep deprivation.
+Other birds need help sleeping and resting better, so a full or partial cage cover is recommended.
+A blanket or sheet can also lead to longer, better sleep quality.

 Consider putting a cover over its cage for the following reasons:

 According to the Journal of Ornithology, wild parrots live in nest cavities.
 These holes in trees protect parrots from predators and extreme weather.